 TV station 7 News Melbourne reported that Louis’s grieving parents were calling for a Senate inquiry into health-care food safety rules.

 Since Louis’ death, the Melbourne hospital has introduced computer software to track allergies and other conditions.
-The state of Victoria’s health department now also requires hospitals to report cases of anaphylaxis.
+The Australian state of Victoria’s health department now also requires hospitals to report cases of anaphylaxis.

 At the time of the inquest in December 2017, the boy’s father Simon Tate told reporters: “We strongly believe Louis’s death never should have happened.
 He was in a hospital where he should have been safe.”